dasch-swiss/dsp-docs/docs/developers/dsp-api/getting-started.md

 export JAVA_HOME=`/usr/libexec/java_home -v 11`
 ```

-Running Knora also requires [Docker](https://www.docker.com) which can be downloaded free of charge.
+Running DSP-API also requires [Docker](https://www.docker.com) which can be downloaded free of charge.
 Please follow the instructions for installing [Docker Desktop](https://www.docker.com/products/docker-desktop).
 It is useful if you increase the memory to 6.50 GB in docker > preferences > resources.

-For a successful local installation of Knora the following additional software is necessary too:
+For a successful local installation of DSP-API the following additional software is necessary too:

 * `git`
 * `expect`